chrisjackr/PureGym_Project/README.md

 > **Abstract:** The PureGym project contains tools for acquisition, visualisation and analysis of gym attendance data.

 ## Current Version: PureGymAnalysis[v1.01]
 ### _BUG FIXES_
+#### [v1.01]
+- Fixed ability to plot multiple analysis window lines by removing need to update plot manually.
+- Window screen size is now dynamic to accomodate different screen sizes:
+  - added a scroll bar to left hand menu.
+  - graph widget now expands to maximise its size.
+- Style set to 'Fusion' so as to avoid label/button sizing problems for different operating systems.

+---
 ### _UPDATES_
+#### [v1.01]

+Annotations:
+- Number line: plot horizontal line for a constant number of people.
+- Time annotaion toggle:
+  - time line can be toggled without updating.
+  - interactive animated movement with sliers.
+- Number annotation toggle:
+-	 number line can be toggled without updating.
+  - interactive animated movement with sliers.

+Legend:
+- Split legend into smooth/raw so legend picking can be done.
+- Legend picking - turn on & off lines using legend.
+- Legends can be toggled without updating.

+Gridlines:
+- Gridlines can be toggled without updating.

+Plot Lines:
+- Ability to toggle smooth, raw and mean lines.
+  - Indadvertently means you can keep zoom when graph changed.

+Time annotaion toggle:
+- time line can be toggled without updating.
+- interactive animated movement with sliers.

+Number annotation toggle:
+- number line can be toggled without updating.
+- interactive animated movement with sliers.

+Analysis window Toggle:
+- analysis window can be toggled without updating
+- interactive animated movement with sliders.

+Weekday toggle:
+- Can toggle lines in plot/legend using tab2 weekday checkboxes.
+- Add 'Select All' and 'Deselect All' buttons.
+---
 ### _FEATURES_
 #### DATA TYPES:

  * Raw Data - display the raw data